Love Island is our summer obsession once more, as we follow a fresh batch of Islanders over the course of summer 2019.

 What is the twist in the Love Island final?

-While nothing has been confirmed for series five, the first four series of Love Island saw viewers vote for their favourites of the four remaining couples to decide a winner.
+While nothing has been confirmed for series five, the first four series of Love Island saw viewers vote for their favourite of the four remaining couples to decide a winner.

 The two halves of the winning couple were then each issued with a card by Caroline Flack, reading ‘love’ on one side and ‘money’ on the other in a twist straight out of Goldenballs.